pageer/lnblog/README.md

 have to manually handle changes to third-party dependencies.
 For PHP dependencies, this means you will have to run `composer install` to pull in updates.
-For JavaScript dependencies, you should create a build as described above and recursively copy the contents of the `build/third-party/` directory into `themes/default/` using something like this command:
+For JavaScript dependencies, you should create a build as described above and recursively copy the contents of the `build/third-party/` directory into the root LnBLog directory using something like this command:

 ```
-cp -R build/third-party/* themes/default/
+cp -R build/third-party/ .
 ```

 When pulling new changes, you may have to repeat these steps if any of the external